Philippines Typhoon Relief

 Current Activities

-We’re also excited to announce the extension of our Southern Leyte program through December, including a new CBFT school construction at Sto.
-Nino High School.
-This extension will help the school add the necessary classrooms to apply for Senior High School certification, impacting 100 students and 14 staff members.
+The team eagerly welcomed back return volunteers to advance foundation work to our ongoing school construction at Sto.
+Nino High School, with a program extension until January 31, 2025, promises even greater progress across projects.
+This will help the school add the necessary classrooms to apply for Senior High School certification, impacting 100 students and 14 staff members.

 Constructing With Sustainability